svdoever/svdoever.github.io/src/pages/XM_Cloud_PowerShell_And_Remoting.md

 Note the use of environment variables through `$(env:host)` and `$(env:SPE_SharedSecret)`, so required values are not in the configuration files and we have a clean code repository.

 A build and deploy is needed to apply the configuration changes.
-For quick testing of configuration changes you can also use the trick that I will describe in a next blog post so you can apply changes instantly through the PowerShell ISE.
+For quick testing of configuration changes, you can also use the trick that I describe in a the blog post [XM Cloud - use PowerShell ISE to test configuration changes](https://www.sergevandenoever.nl/Sitecore_XM_using_PowerShell_ISE_to_test_configurations/) so you can apply changes instantly through the PowerShell ISE.

 ## Testing PowerShell remoting